 We hypothesized that expressive rating would yield significantly greater dACC activation than reflective non-rating, under the assumption that it would reflect increased task demands for decision-making and error detection in subjects' personal hypotheses.
 While we failed to observe this between expressive rating and reflective non-rating, we did observe robust activation of the dACC between expressive rating and non-rating, which may better fit with our hypothesis than initially expected.
 As previously noted, reflective viewing is a somewhat heterogeneous signal.
 Any given moment of reflective viewing, whether the subject is experiencing high or low error detection, is behaviorally indistinguishable from any other because we lack ratings (though, it may at some point prove possible to rely upon some yet-undiscovered reliable physiological or neural signature of this type of cognition).
 On the other hand, periods of expressive non-rating reflect an evaluative process which determined that nothing of sufficient salience had occurred in the past moment.
 This acts as a much starker contrast to some aspects of expressive rating's neural profile due to greater homogeneity in both conditions.
 Additional support for this interpretation comes from the parametric modulation analysis which found that increased rating behavior positively correlated with increased dACC activity.
 The contrast between reflective and expressive non-rating found greater activation of some task-related regions, including the dPFC, IPL, and SMG, under reflective viewing, which also supports this interpretation.
-This ACC activation also differs notably from what the neurosynth meta-analysis suggested might activate while rating, as the portions of the ACC that were active in that analysis (i.e., pregenual and subgenual ACC) would reflect altered emotional responses (Etkin et al., 2011).
-In line with Hutcherson et al.'s findings, we have little evidence to suggest substantiative differences between emotion responses while expressively and reflectively viewing a stimulus (Hutcherson et al., 2005).
+This ACC activation also differs notably from what the Neurosynth meta-analysis suggested might activate while rating, as the portions of the ACC that were active in that analysis (i.e., pregenual and subgenual ACC) would reflect altered emotional responses (Etkin et al., 2011).
+In line with prior work (Hutcherson et al., 2005), we have little evidence to suggest substantiative differences between emotion responses while expressively and reflectively viewing a stimulus.

 Relevance to Other Research.
 By highlighting regions largely affected and unaffected by continuous rating, we have contributed to a shared understanding of the strengths and weaknesses that different approaches to study social and affective neuroscience possess.
 These results emphasize that activity in many higher-cognition association regions and limbic structures outside of attention networks remain relatively unaffected when rating, while attention and sensory processing appear most widely altered.
 In other words, we found little evidence to suggest that active online rating alone substantively alters emotion responding or higher cognition, though it may alter what we pay attention to and how engaged we are with the stimulus.